How To Write An Amazing CV

 This keeps everything looking neat.

-We would recommend that you use around sizes 10-12 for the main body of your text and 14 for your headers.
+We recommend that you use around sizes 10-12 for the main body of your text and 14 for your headers.

 Doing this gives you plenty of room on the page to convey your experience whilst being clear enough to easily skim read.